saturneric/GpgFrontend/SECURITY.md

 ## Supported Versions

-The application white check mark is still in support, without it means there version will no longer have an update including security fixture.
-That's because currently I have a job and a hard learning plain, which means I don't have too much time to dealing with this project now, sincerely, I am sorry for that.
-Maybe this situation will get better in the future.
-So it is recommended to use the latest version.
+Only versions with a white check mark are currently being supported.
+Versions without it will no longer receive updates, including security fixes.
+This is primarily due to my existing commitments to work and learning, leaving me with limited time to dedicate to this project.
+I sincerely apologize for any inconvenience this may cause.
+The situation may improve in the future.
+Hence, it's recommended to always use the latest version of the application.

 | Version | Supported          |
 | ------- | ------------------ |